-I don’t know about you, but whenever I hear “fava beans,” I think about the iconic line from The Silence of the Lambs.
-You know, which one I’m talking about?
-“A census taker once tried to test me.
-I ate his liver with some fava beans and a nice Chianti.”
-Few people realize that author of the book Thomas Harris didn’t put this line in the book just because it sounded catchy.
-Fava beans, red wine and liver are on the list of things that people with depression and/or personality disorders (like Hannibal Lecter) who take MAIOs (monoamine oxidase inhibitors) can not have.
-MAIOs block an enzyme called monoamine oxidase, which breaks down excess tyramine (an amino acid) in the body.
-Eating high tyramine foods like fava beans means that tyramine can quickly reach dangerous level and can prove fatal.
-The fact that Hannibal Lecter could enjoy fava beans with liver and Chianti without ill effects was indication that he wasn’t taking his meds.
+MAIOs block an enzyme called monoamine oxidase, which is necessary to break down excess tyramine (an amino acid) in the body.
+Eating high tyramine foods like fava beans while taking MAIOs means that tyramine can quickly reach dangerous levels and can prove fatal.
+The fact that Hannibal Lecter could enjoy fava beans with liver and Chianti without ill effects was an indication that he wasn’t taking his meds.

-For those of us who don’t have to worry about tyramine, fava beans is a boon.
+For those of us who don’t have to worry about tyramine, fava bean is a boon.
 It’s low in calories, high in protein and dietary fiber.
-The list of it’s benefits is pretty long.
-Among other things it’s good for nervous system function, energy metabolism, strong bones, healthy blood pressure, and for red blood cell formation.
+It’s good for nervous system function, energy metabolism, strong bones, healthy blood pressure, and for red blood cell formation.

-I like fava beans because they are easy.
-I cook a pound on Sunday and I can do five different things with them during the week.
-Three of my favorite things to do with them are fava bean dip, fava bean salad and fava bean soup.
-This recipe either comes from the back of the fava bean package or from my Easy Beans cookbook.
-I don’t have either one handy right now, so I can’t check.
+Fava beans are easy to cook.
+I cook a pound of beans on Sunday and do many different things with them during the week.
+Three of my favorite things are fava bean dip, fava bean salad, and fava bean soup.

 I buy shelled fava beans, then all I have to do is soak them overnight and boil them the next day.